Parrot Health and CareParrots

 The best tip for preventing squirrels from landing on your feeders is to invest in squirrel-proof feeders.
 These feeders have a weight-sensitive mechanism that keeps them away.

-Tracy M. Silva
+M. Tracy Silva

 Leave a Reply